 “There was a great team spirit and camaraderie throughout the 24 hours…It has been a real incentive to raise money for beneficiaries who do such vital and important work.”

 On the weekend of the 1st and 2nd September, a combination of Emmaus Lambeth employees, volunteers and Companions all took part in our Solidarity Spinathon.
 Solidarity is a key element of the Emmaus ethos, by showing support to those who are less fortunate than ourselves.
 Our Spinathon was this year’s major solidarity event, with the proceeds going to both The Pavement Magazine and Emmaus Iasi.
-For more information on our beneficiaries check out our recent post here.

 “I was due to do a 100 mile bike ride about a month ago but unfortunately a leg injury meant that I could not participate.
 This time around I was fit enough to get back on the bike even if it was not going anywhere!
 I guess at least with a static bike ride there is less chance of having an accident.”